MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-automate-howto.md

 ﻿---
-title: "How to: Integrate Power Automate cloud flow with a Power Pages site"
+title: "How to: Integrate Power Automate cloud flow with a Power Pages site (preview)"
 description: Learn how to add and configure a Power Automate cloud flow to retrieve the weather in Power Pages.
 author: nageshbhat-msft